PaperMC/Folia/REGION_LOGIC.md

 such so that the regions x was to merge into later, y will now merge into later.

-Additionally, if there is implementation specific data on region x, the region callback to merge the data into the region y is invoked.
+Additionally, if there is implementation-specific data on region x, the region callback to merge the data into the region y is invoked.